 Yes!
 Using the injectHeaders field on the proxy,

 add an 'Accept-Encoding: identity' header.
 That's an HTTP-based way of the proxy client telling

 the server that it won't accept compressed data.

 Can I use mountebank for load testing?

 Yes, and field reports have indicated that mountebank may be the only open source

 service virtualization tool that performs under significant load.
 For any long-running process, make

-instance with the same configuration, you can run multiple instances behind a load balancer.
-Given a
+instance with the same configuration, you can run multiple instances behind a load balancer (they should all